Kgodhumagadda19/FraudPaymentDetectionML/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- **Scikit-learn**: For the excellent ML library
+- **FastAPI**: For the modern, fast web framework
+- **XGBoost**: For the powerful gradient boosting implementation
+- **OpenML**: For providing fraud detection datasets

-## 🆘 Support
+## 📞 Support

-For support and questions:
-- Check the documentation in the `docs/` folder
-- Review the API documentation at `/docs` endpoint
-- Open an issue on GitHub
+For support, email support@frauddetection.com or create an issue in the GitHub repository.

-## 🔄 Version History

-- **v1.0.0**: Initial release with basic fraud detection
-- **v1.1.0**: Enhanced with synthetic data training
-- **v1.2.0**: Added enterprise features and PII compliance
-- **v1.3.0**: Improved project structure and documentation
+---

+**Built with ❤️ for secure, scalable fraud detection**